Kleinjohann/sugoku/README.md

 ## Planned Improvements

 - Add a difficulty metric and let the user choose the difficulty of the generated puzzle
-    - Implement a solver that employs different strategies human players use to solve puzzles
+    - Implement more solving strategies
     - Rank the strategies by difficulty and always apply them in order of increasing difficulty
     - Puzzle difficulty is then determined by number and difficulty of required strategies
+- Improve the TUI
+    - Allow selection of multiple cells to enter multiple candidates at once
 - Integrate with a simple web server to play Sudoku in the browser